Rbensek/Rbensek/README.md

 - Kelsey Bensen
 - COSC 2030 lab section 10
-- I’m interested in drawing fan art for video games and shows
+- I’m interested in video game programming and drawing fan art for video games and shows
 - I’m currently learning Computer Science with a minor in Art
 - How to reach me kbensen1@uwyo.edu